 Sanctions profoundly weaken the economic power of governments that defy the U.S. They force nations to capitulate to capitalism.
 They also motivate civilians to rebel against their own dictators and the USA.

-Currently U.S. embargoes plague nearly 200 million people in thirty countries.
+Currently U.S. embargoes plague nearly 200 million people in 30 countries.
 Five nations suffer almost-total embargoes — Iran, Syria, Cuba, North Korea and Sudan.
 Other penalties are against individuals or vital parts of the economy.
 As the wealthiest and best-armed nation on earth, the U.S. uses its power to make other capitalist countries join in these dispossessions.

 Since the outbreak of the Covid-19 pandemic, there has been growing pressure to lift all sanctions, because they paralyze global efforts to combat this virus.
 The Center for Economic and Policy Research and the United Nations General Secretary have rightly called for halting all boycotts, including heavily-sanctioned Iran, Venezuela and Cuba.

 Iran.
 The U.S. has had an economic embargo against oil-rich Iran since its 1979 Islamic Revolution.
 These sanctions were lifted after the nuclear deal was signed in 2015.
 But in 2018 Trump reinstated them, targeting the critical energy, shipping and financial sectors.
 This crippled foreign investment, banned foreign banks and companies from dealing with Iran, and acutely impaired oil exports and medical imports.
 Almost $1.973 billion of Iran’s money and assets are frozen in U.S. banks.